Skip to content

 I've a relatively simple homelab, set up to primarily run virtualized workloads.

 I have two Kubernetes clusters.
 One is made up of four Raspberry Pi4-8GB's.
-The second consists of five virtual machines running on the virtualization servers.
+The second consists of five mini PC's, of which three are Dell 7040, and two are HP Elitedesk 800 G3 Mini.
 This gives me multi-architecture capabilities, maximizing the flexibility for running workloads of either arm64 or amd64 architecture.

-There are also seven physical servers and a Synology NAS.
+There are also five other physical servers and a Synology NAS.
 The servers are used as virtualization servers, while the NAS is used as a file server.

 • Kubernetes clusters;